opensecuritycontroller/community/testing/testcases/sg_testcases.md

 User can delete an existing SG which has VC, MC, DA, DS associated.

 **Required Initial State:**
-OSC has VC, MC, DA added, SG has been added but VC Security Group has not been bound, SG line with Services box empty.
+OSC has VC, MC, DA added, SG has been added but SG has not been bound to the DA, SG line has Services column empty.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.